The country may be filled with hardworking employees, but a new poll shows no one is working harder than the residents of Columbia, Mo.

 Maggie Murphy, editor in chief of PARADE magazine, said the rankings shine a spotlight on the towns where people are really putting their noses to the grindstone.

 "While the economic crisis has darkened people’s spirits, Americans want to work, live to work, and are working harder to make ends meet," Murphy said.
-[The Happiest Cities to Work in]

 The list paints a vivid picture of what exactly makes a hardworking town: one where the citizens punch the clock longer, and work harder, than anyone else.

 Among the top five, employees in Tuscaloosa, Norfolk and Hartford all clocked more weekly work hours than the national average of 34.2, while employees in Bloomington were most likely to work weekends.

 Other towns rounding out the top 25 include Baton Rouge, La.; Salt Lake City; Los Angeles; Waco, Texas; Athens, Ga.; Boulder, Colo.; Des Moines, Iowa; Long Beach, Calif.; Evansville, Ind.; Milwaukee; Akron, Ohio; Albany, N.Y.; Montgomery, Ala.; Baltimore; and Dallas.

 Chad Brooks is a Chicago-based freelance business and technology writer who has worked in public relations and spent 10 years as a newspaper reporter.
 You can reach him at firstname.lastname@example.org or follow him on Twitter @cbrooks76.